The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Future Roadmap: The Promise of AI

 \subsection{AI in Secure Cloud}

-The authors of~\cite{Future-Jour005} analyzed an Edge-Cloud Collaboration (ECC) scenario that includes numerous user devices with energy harvesting components, one edge server, and one cloud server, and they are concerned about time latency, energy consumption, and the privacy level of user devices during job offloading.
-The authors specifically describe the tradeoff between offloading cost and privacy level as a joint optimization issue, which we then model as a Markov Decision Process (MDP).
+The authors of~\cite{Future-Jour005} analyzed an Edge-Cloud Collaboration (ECC) scenario that includes numerous user devices with energy harvesting components, one edge server, and one cloud server.
+These components are concerned about time latency, energy consumption, and the privacy level of user devices during job offloading.
+The authors specifically describe the tradeoff between offloading cost and privacy level as a joint optimization issue, which they then model as a Markov Decision Process (MDP).
+To further reduce time delay and increase security the scheme takes advantage of a deep Q-network.
+When tested against the widely used reinforcement learning, the proposed scheme has a reduced energy and time cost, while remaining secure.

 In \cite{Future-Jour006} the authors created SFAP, a secure federated learning technique with multiple keys that prevents DI-level poisoning assaults for medical diagnosis.
 Specifically, SFAP delivers privacy-preserving random forest-based federated learning through the use of secure cross computing, which protects the confidentiality of DI-related information.
-In another research, we can mention to TopoMAD, a stochastic seq2seq model that can robustly model spatial and temporal dependence in contaminated data is presented by the researchers\cite{Future-Jour007}.
+In another research, we can mention TopoMAD, a stochastic seq2seq model that can robustly model spatial and temporal dependence in contaminated data, and is presented by the researchers\cite{Future-Jour007}.
 We use system topological information to classify data from different components and use sliding windows over measures acquired constantly to capture the temporal dependence.